nronzel/realescrape-go/README.md

 receive the messages from the SSE endpoint.
 I will need to implement something that will fix this and check if the connection was terminated.

+3. Load More issue

+Currently the load more button will sometimes show duplicate entries.
+This is an issue with how it is being displayed and will be fixed.

 ---

 If you run into any problems you can open an issue, or submit a pull request.